 Are You Prepared to Prevent Frozen RV Pipes?

-Prevention is key to avoiding frozen RV pipes.
+Prevention planning is key.
 You cannot wait until the freezing temperatures arrive to start thinking about how to protect your RV from cold weather.
 If you plan to use or be in your RV during the winter, you must be aware of the weather.
 A cold front can cause expensive damage to an RV.
 Not only will you have to fork over your hard-earned money, but your RV will likely be out of commission while you wait to repair it.
-So ensure you prepare your RV accordingly!

 Have you dealt with frozen RV pipes before?
 Share your tips in the comments below.